NoxGamingQC/kiosk/Linux/Ubuntu/22.04/README.md

 - If you need to do further modification, make sure you have a keyboard connected and press `CTRL + ALT + BACKSPACE`.
 Once the session is close press the gear on the bottom right corner, then select **Ubuntu**.
 You can then login.

+_P.S.
+If you forgot to run sudo and you are stuck on a black screen in openbox.
+You can do a right click and go in terminal and find back this project.
+You will be able to rerun the script but this time do not forget sudo in front ;)_

 ### Install keyboard

 I only have found one keyboard that kinda work for the kiosk.
 Only downside is it isn't sticky.
 I'm currently doing a custom one.
 In the meantime you can check this one if you need an immediate solution (Default keyboard doesn't seems to detect text input in browser.
 So we are using a browser extension) `https://chrome.google.com/webstore/detail/screen-virtual-keyboard-s/gkiknnlmdgcmhmncldcmmnhhdiakielc/related?hl=en-GB`